puppetlabs/pcp-broker/doc/logging.md

 * [`commonname`](#commonname)
 * [`remoteaddress`](#remoteaddress)
-* `uri` String - PCP uri of the new association
+* `uri` String - PCP URI of the new association
-* `existinguri` String - PCP uri of the existing association
+* `existinguri` String - PCP URI of the existing association

 Level: WARN